Can I Modify My Car If I Have Car Finance?

 Picture a ‘modified car’: what comes to mind is flashy race car seats, huge wheels, gold or multicoloured paint jobs, and eye-catching rims… But modifying your car can come down to some very subtle changes like upgrading your stereo, or installing LED headlights.
 So, you’re wondering what you’re allowed to modify on your financed car, even if it’s not something outrageous.
 Let’s find out: can I modify my car on finance? 🤔

-Can I Modify an HP or PCP Car?
+Can You Modify Your Car on HP or PCP Finance

-Whether brand new or second-hand, if the car was purchased through car finance, it has to stay as is and without changes to its original parts.
-You could be wondering why this is so.
-If you look at this scenario from the point of view of the car finance company, it would be much easier to understand.
+So, in most cases, whether it’s brand new or second-hand, if the car was purchased through car finance, it has to stay as is and without changes to its original parts.

 What if the Modifications Increase the Car’s Value?